theNewDynamic/melissa-del-bosque/content/article/deadliest-place-in-mexico.md

 ---
 category: Investigative
 date: 2012-02-29 00:00:00 -0500
-description: "Who's killing the people of the Juarez Valley?
-Hint: It's not just the drug cartels."
+description: 'Who''s killing the people of the Juarez Valley?
+Hint: It''s not just the drug cartels.'
 image_credit: ''
 images:
 - "/images/thumb-deadly.jpg"